Join our community of websites already using SEOJuice to automate the boring SEO work.

 Repurposing only justifies itself if you can attribute lift back to the work.
 Three metrics worth tracking:

 Only if the repurposed format is text-heavy (Medium cross-post, Substack reprint, LinkedIn long-form article) and identical to the original.
 For non-text formats (video, audio, social posts, infographics), Google has no overlap concern.
 Use a canonical tag or include "originally published on [your site]" attribution for text cross-posts.
 Better still: rewrite the cross-post for the new platform's audience.
+The community has had this debate for a decade.
+Google's stated position is consistent (canonicals resolve it); my own ranking data is consistent enough that I tell teams to rewrite anyway.

 A simple spreadsheet works.
 One row per article, columns for each adaptation (X thread URL, LinkedIn carousel URL, YouTube video URL, podcast clip URL), publish dates, and current reach metrics.
 Anything more elaborate (custom Notion databases, dedicated content management tools) tends to add overhead without changing decisions.
+I have tried both.
+The spreadsheet wins.

 Love the bit about broadening reach by turning blogs into infographics/videos/podcasts — in our guild we transcribe with Descript and trigger auto-clips to socials via Zapier, saves a ton of time, anyone got better automations?